Musqueam First Nation: Language

-The Musqueam people speak Hun'qumi'num (hən̓q̓əmin̓əm̓), the downriver dialect of the Salishan language Halkomelem.
+The Musqueam people speak Hunʼqumiʼnum (hən̓q̓əmin̓əm̓), the downriver dialect of the Salishan language Halkomelem.
 The Musqueam people are closely related to neighbouring peoples of the lower Fraser River.
 The nearby Kwantlen and Katzie First Nations just upriver share the same dialect, while the upriver Sto:lo people speak another dialect, Halkomelem (Halq'əméyləm) or the upriver dialect.
-The Cowichan, Chemainus, Snuneymuxw and neighbouring Coast Salish peoples of Vancouver Island and the parts of the Gulf Islands of the southern Gulf of Georgia speak a third dialect, Hulquminum (Hul'qumi'num'), often called the straits or island dialect.
+The Cowichan, Chemainus, Snuneymuxw and neighbouring Coast Salish peoples of Vancouver Island and the parts of the Gulf Islands of the southern Gulf of Georgia speak a third dialect, Hulquminum (Hul'qumi'num), often called the straits or island dialect.
 It is not to be confused with North Straits Salish, which is a group of related dialects to the south.

-In early 2018, the University of British Columbia (UBC) installed 54 Hun'qumi'num-language street signs at its main campus, located in the Point Grey area.
+In early 2018, the University of British Columbia (UBC) installed 54 Hunʼqumiʼnum-language street signs at its main campus, located in the Point Grey area.
 UBC's satellite campus in Okanagan had already put up signs in Nsyilxcen, the language of the Okanagan Nation.